murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 ## Part 1 Data filtering
 ### Getting the data

-For this exercise, we will work with the best combination of parameters identified from our [collective optimisation exercise](https://murraycadzow.github.io/2021-obss-day3/02-denovo-assembly/index.html#optimisation-exercise).
+We will work with the best combination of parameters identified from our [collective optimisation exercise](https://murraycadzow.github.io/2021-obss-day3/02-denovo-assembly/index.html#optimisation-exercise).

 > ## Obtaining the optimised dataset
 >   • Get back to the `gbs/` folder